RECAPEM

 2. Electrical storm

-3. ICD patient with VT above detect rate
+3. ICD patients with VT above detection rate

-• Avoid giving medication with AV nodal blocking property such as BBs, CCBs, adenosine, amiodarone and digoxin to patients with Irregularly irregular WCT (at very fast rates usually > 250-300).
+• Avoid giving medication with AV nodal blocking properties such as BBs, CCBs, adenosine, amiodarone, and digoxin to patients with Irregularly irregular WCT (at very fast rates usually > 250-300).

-• Avoid giving procainamide, BBs, amiodarone to patients with Tdp.
+• Avoid giving procainamide, BBs, and amiodarone to patients with Tdp.
 These medications will further prolong QTc.
-If a decision is made to give an antiarrhythmic medication as a last ditch attempt, “Lidocaine” is preferred over other drugs.
+If a decision is made to give an antiarrhythmic medication as a last-ditch attempt, “Lidocaine” is preferred over other drugs.

 Going further